home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 *  [Stop TTS](../notifications/commands.md#stop-tts)
 *  [Update Sensors](../notifications/commands.md#update-sensors)

+### Notification Cleared

+The Wear OS app also has support for [Notification Cleared](../notifications/notification-cleared/) events.
+An event will be sent from the companion app when the notification is cleared.

 ### Text To Speech Notifications

 The Wear OS app also has support for [Text To Speech notifications](../notifications/basic.md#text-to-speech-notifications).
 Please refer to the link above for the format to use as well as considerations on its usage.